DaviMacielCavalcante/qualidade-de-vida-urbana/README.md

 ## Overview

-This code implements an ETL pipeline for the Weather Sync project, which gets Weather and Air quality data from multiple sources and loads it into a data lake.
+This code implements an ELT pipeline for the Weather Sync project, which gets Weather and Air quality data from multiple sources and loads it into a data lake.

 ## Key Objectives